-Edmund Hillary once said it's not the mountain we conquer but ourselves.
+Edmund Hillary once said "it's not the mountain we conquer but ourselves".
 Exploring the beautiful and welcoming mountain ranges and valleys is a lifetime experience.
 The journey is not merely on a physical endurance level but also on a deeper, psychological level.

-In today's ever-changing and dynamic scenario, civil servants in general have to perform in difficult situations.
+In today's ever-changing and dynamic scenario, Officers in general have to perform in difficult situations.
 To perform and deliver results, mental and physical endurance, team building and leadership skills are required.
-Trekking is an experience which can richly endow budding civil servants with these qualities.
-Keeping these needs in mind, trekking has been made an integral part of the Foundation Course for Central Civil Service Officers.
-For years, trekking has been the most memorable and enjoyable part of the Foundation Course for all Officer Trainees.
+Trekking is an experience which can richly endow budding Officers with these qualities.
+Keeping these needs in mind, trekking has been made an integral part of the Foundation Course.

-The trek, normally undertaken in week 4 or 5 of the 15- week long Foundation Course, invariably stands out among all the activities during the programme, as it provides unique opportunities for learning and bonding.
+The trek will invariably stand out among all the activities during the programme, as it provides unique opportunities for learning and bonding.
 The following objectives are intended to be fulfilled in the trekking exercise.

-- To foster a spirit of adventure - To promote esprit de corps and camaraderie among fellow Officer Trainees - To improve self-esteem, feeling for friends, know/understand each other better and make lasting friendships - To appreciate the pristine glory of nature - Learn to endure in hard circumstances and limited resources - Realizing one's own potential of mental and physical capabilities - Helps in team building and understanding the group dynamics in difficult circumstances - Opportunity for relaxing amidst natural and healthy surroundings
+- To foster a spirit of adventure - To promote esprit de corps and camaraderie among fellow Probationers - To improve self-esteem, feeling for friends, know/understand each other better and make lasting friendships - To appreciate the pristine glory of nature

+- Learn to endure in hard circumstances and limited resources - Realizing one's own potential of mental and physical capabilities - Helps in team building and understanding the group dynamics in difficult circumstances - Opportunity for relaxing amidst the natural and healthy surroundings